openstack/neutron/doc/source/devref/contribute.rst

     is being actively maintained.
   * A maintainer that is perceived to be responsive to failures in their 3rd party CI jobs is likely to generate community goodwill.

+  It is worth noting that if the vendor library is hosted on StackForge, due to current openstack-infra limitations, it is not possible to have 3rd party CI systems participating in the gate pipeline for the StackForge repo.
+This means that the only validation provided during the merge process to the StackForge repo is through unit tests.
+Post-merge hooks can still be exploited to provide 3rd party CI feedback, and alert the contributor/reviewer of potential issues.
+As mentioned above, 3rd party CI systems will continue to validate Neutron core commits.
+This will allow them to detect when incompatible changes occur, whether they are in Neutron or in the vendor library repo.

 Review and Defect Management Strategies
 ---------------------------------------